sligocki/sligocki.github.io/_posts/2021-03-05-beeping-busy-beaver.md

   |  D  | 1RE | 1RB |
   |  E  | 1LC | 1R**Q** |

 So this new TM starts in state Q, then immediately transitions to the original TM (X)'s start state "A" and starts running on a blank tape.
-It will then act exactly the same as the original TM (X) until/unless it reaches the E1 -> 1RQ transition.
+It will then act exactly the same as the original TM (X) until/unless it reaches the `E1 -> 1RQ` transition.

 Has this new TM (Y) already quasihalted after it's first step?
 If it has, then that means the original TM (X) will never halt.
 If Y has not already quasihalted, that means that X will halt.
 So if we could decide whether a TM has already quasihalted, we could decide the halting problem!

-## The power of Quasicomputing
+## The Power of Quasicomputing

+OK, so clearly quasihalting is more _complicated_ than halting, but is it more _powerful_?
+What does it even mean to be more powerful?
+Well, for normal TMs, we say that they compute a function if, for any input `n` they can write `f(n)` on the tape and then halt.
+Any function `f` which can be computed by a TM is said to be **computable**.
+Famously, the Busy Beaver function is not computable and, in fact, it grows faster than any computable function.
+Reasoning about tape contents is a bit annoying and runtime is often more useful.
+So consider a TM that which given input `n` runs for `g(n)` steps and then halts.
+It can be shown that this `g` is also a computable function.

+So then, let us call a function `h` "quasicomputable" if there exists a TM which when given input `n` runs for `h(n)` steps and then quasihalts.
+Is quasicomputablity stronger than computability?
+Yes!
+In fact, the classic Busy Beaver function is quasicomputable!

+Here is the algorithm for quasicomputing the Busy Beaver function:
+* Given an input `n`, enumerate all `n`-state 2-symbol Turing machines onto subsections of the tape.
+* In parallel, simulate each of these TMs (Simulate step 1 of TM 1, then step 1 of TM 2, ..., step 2 of TM 1, ...).
+* Whenever any of the simulated TMs halts, enter the beeping state and continue with the other TMs.

+So, this program will beep exactly once for every `n`-state TM that halts.
+And, as we know, there are only a finite number of `n`-state halting TMs.
+Therefore, this program will only beep a finite number of times and thus it quasihalts!
+But how many steps does it run before halting?
+Well to know the exact number would require me to give a much more detailed description, but for sure it will run for more steps than every single one of the halting `n`-state TMs runs for (because it is simulating every one of those steps before quasihalting).
+So this program computes a function `h(n) > BB(n)`.
+And thus we can see that quasicomputablity is stronger than computability!
+(Perhaps we should have called it "hyper-computability")

+## Footnotes

-A small aside about Scott: I first learned of Scott over a decade ago when I read his excellent 1998 essay [https://www.scottaaronson.com/writings/bignumbers.html](Who Can Name the Biggest Number?) which really captures the excitement I feel about the Busy Beaver problem so beautifully.
+* <b id="f1">1</b> A small aside about Scott Aaronson: I first learned of Scott over a decade ago when I read his excellent 1998 essay [https://www.scottaaronson.com/writings/bignumbers.html](Who Can Name the Biggest Number?) which really captures the excitement I feel about the Busy Beaver problem so beautifully.
 I heard of him again in 2016 when his master's student Adam Yedidia constructed an explicit upper bound to the Busy Beaver number that ZFC can prove ([https://www.scottaaronson.com/blog/?p=2725](The 8000th Busy Beaver number eludes ZF set theory)).
+* <b id="f2">2</b> This is one of the 8031 holdout 5-state, 2-symbol TMs that we believe never halts, but have been unable to prove that it runs infinitely.